Cloudy Kitchen

 • 30g neutral flavoured oil

-• Optional for feathering - 50g white chocolate melted with ½ tsp neutral flavoured oil
+• ½ tsp neutral flavoured oil

 Instructions